 So far, donors have supported this project with a total of $151,500.
 The financial support necessary to assist with sustainability of the clinic for two years is $240,000.
-This amount will also aid in the goal of the Ugandans operating a fully self sustaining clinic by 2019.
+This amount will also aid in the goal of the Ugandans operating a fully self sustaining clinic.

 The question has been asked--Why is there a need to add on a Maternity Ward to the Parrish Medical Clinic?
 Here are some reasons why:

 There have been numerous requests for maternity and delivery care at the John H. and Marie Parrish Medical Clinic.

 Various public and private funding agencies are willing to financially support clinics that provide maternity services.